telerik/blazor-docs/components/chart/types/donut.md

 ### Rotation

-By default, the firt segment starts at the top.
+By default, the first segment starts at the top.
 You can change that by using the `StartAngle` property of the series.

 ### Color Field